 If you have an issue with your machine, you are better off going with google than calling them.
 My machine was stuck on the de-scale cycle (it went through the cycle 5 times, at first I thought maybe the machine was really dirty so I kept descaling it).
 I watched a few Youtube videos and nothing helped so I called them.

 I spent a full hour on the phone with them describing the issue and giving them my contact information, only to be told they had no solution to my issue (which ended up being simple!) and would send me a box, and have me mail it back to them.
 The machine is very heavy, I did not want to do that.
 I ended up posting about the problem to my social media.
 A reader suggested putting more water in the tank (above the descale line).
 It worked like a charm.

 My Honest Review Of The Miele Coffee Maker

-I absolutely love this coffee machine.
+I absolutely love this coffee machine and prefer it to any other coffee systems.
 And I am so happy I bought it.
 I am a big coffee person and have a cup or two every day and when my boyfriend is here, he has at least two.
 So for me, it’s worth it.
 It’s far and away the best at-home coffee I have ever tried.
 It’s so convenient and the coffee is just GOOD… almost creamy!

 If you don’t care that much about coffee, or if you just want something simple, skip it.
 It can be a little bit noisy and there definitely is a learning curve with “getting to know” it.
 For example, while I love mine, there is a part of me that feels like my parents kind of hate it and would just rather use their regular coffee pot!